 | Latency | Instant (local processing) | Network delay |

-| Accuracy | Whisper Large-v3 Turbo | Cloud API (marginally better) |
+| Accuracy | Parakeet, SenseVoice, or Whisper by language | Cloud API (marginally better) |

 Wispr Flow's cloud-based approach means slightly better accuracy in some cases.
 But it also means your audio goes to their servers, you need internet, and you're paying every month.

 If you care about privacy—or just don't want another subscription—the choice is pretty clear.
+For the full breakdown including Flow's 2026 pricing tiers and free-plan word caps, see the Wispr Flow alternative comparison.

 Try It Out

 Have ideas or feedback?
-Email [email protected].
+Email support@whispernotes.app.
 I actually read and respond to every message.